bartdebever/StealthPack/Docs/docs/detection.md

 This document talks about the ways to implement detection using the package.

-## BasicDetection
+## BasicTriggerDetection

-The `BasicDetection` uses a combination of triggers and a raycast to detect `SuspiciousObjects`.
+The `BasicTriggerDetection` uses a combination of triggers and a raycast to detect `SuspiciousObjects`.

 For this to work the trigger object should be a child of your script that implements